jibietr/expedia_case_study/README.md

 preproc_aggregates.R (to preprocess some data) analysis_expedia_case_study.Rmd

+To run the *.Rmd file, first create a soft link to the data directory

+ln -s ../data/ www/

-To the *.Rdm file type the following line in your R console:
+Then, run the following line in your R console:

 *rmarkdown::run("analysis_expedia_case_study.Rmd", shiny_args = list(port = 8080))*